 For over 14 years I had my own clothing line – a womenswear wholesale business as well as a boutique in Chicago.
 The BEST part of my job was sourcing fabrics for my clothing line.
 As one of my clients says it…

 …she likes to spend her days “fondling fabric”.
 I know what she means.

 There’s something awesome about seeing the delivery truck pull up with fresh rolls of sample fabric.
 It’s the best feeling!
-Full . of possibility.
-It’s better than Christmas and my Birthday and a $100 Starbucks gift card.
+Full of possibility.
+It’s better than Christmas & my Birthday & a $100 Starbucks gift card.

-I made a lot of mistakes with my fabric purchases and I see even more made by the new designers I work with.
-The “fabric problem” is one of the main reasons I started my “New Designer Program” online course.
-Buying fabrics for your startup fashion company at wholesale prices feels like an “insider business” – and that’s because it is.
+I made a lot of mistakes with my fabric sourcing and I see even more made by the new designers I work with.
+The “fabric problem” is one of the main reasons I created my Start a Clothing Line Course.

-People don’t always want to share resources or names of specific fabric & trim vendors and you can’t just Google up everything you need (but this free fabric report will get you started).
+People don’t always want to share resources or names of specific fabric & trim vendors and you can’t just Google up everything you need (however, this free fabric guide will get you started).